mobiwek61/i2cQuaternion/README.md

 ## VSCode notes about platformIO project folder vs GitHub location:
 * In windows disable "hide hidden folders" in file manager to you can **see** the **.git folders**.
 * During development, I sometimes have many independent unrelated projects in subfolders, all inside one GitHub repo.
 I do that so everything can be backed up in one place.
   * in vscode platformIO (for esp32, not reactjs), need to point platformIO to one of the projects, using filesystem location.
 Note that this is **independent** from the GitHub repo project location.
-* After copying an existing project into a github repo, be sure to **delete the .git folder**.
+* After copying an existing project into subfolder of existing github repo, be sure to **delete the .git folder**.
+* AI saves the day when you forget to git-pull on your laptop after committing on your desktop.
+Now you just tell it the error message and what you want to do; no panicking over those git error messages.